neoforged/.github/primers/26.1/index.md

     - `SelectBlockModel` - A block model that determined or selected by its resolved property.
 - `net.minecraft.client.renderer.block.model`
     - `BakedQuad` -> `.client.resources.model.geometry.BakedQuad`
-        - The constructor now takes in a `$SpriteInfo` instead of the `TextureAtlasSprite`
+        - The constructor now takes in a `$MaterialInfo` instead of the `TextureAtlasSprite`, `int` tint index, `int` light emission, and `boolean` shade
+        - `FLAG_TRANSLUCENT` - A flag that marks the baked quad has having translucency.
+        - `FLAG_ANIMATED` - A flag that marks the baked quad has having an animated texture.
+        - `isTinted` -> `$MaterialInfo#isTinted`
+        - `$MaterialFlags` - An annotation that marks whether a given integer defines the flags for a material.
-        - `$SpriteInfo` - A record holding the sprite, chunk section layer, and render type.
+        - `$MaterialInfo` - A record holding the information on how to render the quad.
     - `BlockDisplayContext` - An object that represents the display context of a block.
     - `BlockElement` -> `.client.resources.model.cuboid.CuboidModelElement`
     - `BlockElementFace` -> `.client.resources.model.cuboid.CuboidFace`